stride3d/stride-docs/en/manual/install-and-update/install-stride.md

 If you want to **create games using Stride**, this guide provides the installation steps you'll need to follow.

-The installer will automatically download and install the prerequisites if they are not detected, including the [Stride Launcher](launch-stride.md), which is essential for downloading and installing the latest version of Stride for game development.

 If you're interested in **building the Stride engine from source** or **contributing to its development**, please visit the [Stride GitHub repository](https://github.com/stride3d/stride) for instructions on how to build from source and contribute to the project.

-**Prerequisites (automatically installed if not present):**

-- Latest **.NET SDK** supported by Stride
-- Microsoft Visual C++ Redistributable

 ## Installation Steps